wdower/ansible-inspec-aws-ec2/README.md

 enable_plugins = aws_ec2
 ```
 - You have a group of EC2s in AWS which are:
-    - accessible via an SSH from your CLI
+    - accessible via a single SSH key
-    - tagged with something unique to target with ansible (ex. 'test_group')
+    - tagged with something unique to target with Ansible (ex. 'test_group')

 ### aws_ec2 plugin